 - Have COVID-19 symptoms like fever, cough, sore throat, and chills

 - Have close contact with someone who tested positive for COVID-19.
-If you're fully vaccinated, do the test 5-7 days after your last exposure to them.
-If you're unvaccinated, get tested immediately.

 - Plan to attend an indoor gathering with people from outside your household, especially if it may include unvaccinated children, older people, or someone who is immunocompromised or otherwise at risk.
 Take the test right before you go to the event, if possible.